jacobfreedom/optimize-img/README.md

 ## 🌟 Why optimize-img?

-Originally built for **3D texture optimization**, optimize-img has grown into a general-purpose image pipeline that balances:
+Originally built for **3D texture optimization**, optimize_img has grown into a general-purpose image pipeline that balances:

 - **Quality** – sensible defaults that don't wreck your images
 - **Performance** – built on [Sharp](https://sharp.pixelplumbing.com/), highly parallel
-- **Convenience** – presets, bulk mode, config files, and programmatic use
+- **Convenience** – presets, bulk mode for folders and subfolders, config files, and programmatic use

 Use it for: